huggingface/blog/hf-hub-glam-guide.md

 *Overview of the process of uploading a dataset to the Hub via the browser interface*

 For our example, we'll work on making the [On the Books Training Set ](https://cdr.lib.unc.edu/concern/data_sets/6q182v788?locale=en) available via the Hub.
 This dataset is made up of a CSV file which contains data that can be used to train a text classification model.
-Since CSV data is one of the [supported formats](https://huggingface.co/docs/datasets/upload_dataset#upload-dataset) for uploading data to the Hugging Face hub we can share this dataset directly on the hub without needing to write any  code.
+Since CSV data is one of the [supported formats](https://huggingface.co/docs/datasets/upload_dataset#upload-dataset) for uploading data to the Hugging Face hub we can share this dataset directly on the Hub without needing to write any  code.

 ### Create a new dataset repository